tywysocki/leetcode-solutions/docs/solutions/easy/two-sum.md

 Let's analyze the time and space complexity of our solution:

 #### Time Complexity
-The time complexity of this solution is O(n), where `n` is the number of elements in the input array `nums`.
+The time complexity of this solution is $O(n)$, where $n$ is the number of elements in the input array `nums`.
 We iterate through the array once, checking and updating the dictionary.

 #### Space Complexity
 The space complexity is $O(n)$ as well.
 In the worst case, we may need to store all the elements and their indices in the dictionary, resulting in linear space usage.